Rosalyn Wikeley dusts off her diamonds and heads to Saint Tropez for a shimmering South of France sojourn…

 On Tuesday and Saturday mornings, rifle through the market at the Place des Lices where you can bag yourself some good quality bargains, from bespoke leather belts to truffle oil and smelly cheese.
 Salon D’Antiquités is an upmarket treasure hunt found in the same square.

-Alan Ducasse’s Rivea at Hotel Byblos is a refined, calm corner of the hotel with locally sourced produce whipped up in their open kitchen.
+Alan Ducasse’s Cucina at Hotel Byblos is a refined, calm corner of the hotel with locally sourced produce whipped up in their open kitchen.
 Bagatelle is an unpretentious, family-run Italian restaurant in an old-town setting.
 L’Opera if you’re chasing the party and fancy cabaret for pudding.